digitalspring/whitepaper/whitepaper.md

 **Transmission of data** in turn makes use of cables, routers and networks that are in the hand of a few *network providers*.
-Intelligence agencies exploit this fact by tapping in on the data streams at central points of these providers' infrastructure – either with his consent or without.
+Intelligence agencies exploit this fact by tapping in on the data streams at central points of these providers' infrastructure – either with their consent or without.
 Physically securing these networks or even putting them in the hands of the people (e.g. as a mesh network) can only be achieved on a political level, though.